 Sometimes, a legal dispute can be resolved without resorting to litigation.
-But when a court battle is necessary, it is helpful to have a Philadelphia commercial litigation lawyer guiding you through the process and ensuring that you are being treated fairly.
+But when a court battle is necessary, it is helpful to have a Philadelphia commercial litigation attorney guiding you through the process and ensuring that you are being treated fairly.

-- Gathering evidence on your behalf
+- Gathering evidence

 - Filing a lawsuit on your behalf if needed

-- Negotiating a settlement if you choose to pursue one
+- Negotiating a settlement

 - Answering your questions about the process

 - Helping you make key decisions about how to proceed throughout the legal process

 - Exploring your rights to appeal after an adverse court ruling

 Types of Disputes a Commercial Litigation Lawyer Can Handle